DrHughHarvey/gpt3_radreports/README.md

 `cd /your/path/to/the/root/gpt3`
 Install the requirements package
 `pip install -r api/requirements.txt`
-Open TextEdit and Save a file named openai.cfg into your api folder containing your API secret key using the folliwng line:
+Open TextEdit and type the following line, exchanging 'INSERTKEYHERE' for your OpenAi secret key:
 `OPENAI_KEY=sk-INSERTKEYHERE`
+Save the file as'openai.cfg' into your api.
 Link your gpt3 virtual environment to the config file containing the API key.
 `export OPENAI_CONFIG=/YOUR/PATH/TO/THE/CONFIG/FILE/api/openai.cfg`
-Install yarn packages
+Install yarn (this will create a file in your repository called `yarn.lock` which you should not delete)
 `yarn install`

-_(If you are a Windows user, to run the demo, you will need to modify the following line inside)_
-`api/demo_web_app.py`: `subprocess.Popen(["yarn", "start"])` to `subprocess.Popen(["yarn", "start"], shell=True)`

-### Load a web interface to allow user input and visualisation of the output
+### Load the web interface to allow user input and visualisation of the output

 Once`yarn`is installed and the`opeanai.cfg`key has been linked (as above), you can load the web app.